Worick046/Computers-Sound-and-Music-Portfolio/notebook.md

 them together in a DAW.
 I am very excited to learn how audio works at a lower level and hopefully make some cool sounds!

+## 10/22/2024
+Made a new project called DFT to understand how to perform the Discrete Fourier Transform using Python libraries.